 Blood pressure is measured using an instrument called a sphygmomanometer.
 It consists of an inflatable cuff, an inflating bulb, and a gauge to show the blood pressure.

 The cuff is wrapped around the upper arm, and inflated to a pressure where the pulse in the arm can no longer be heard or felt.
-The doctor then raises the cuff pressure slightly beyond this point, and then slowly lowers it in order to get a reading of the systolic and diastolic blood pressure.
+The cuff pressure is then raised slightly beyond this point, and then slowly lowered in order to get a reading of the systolic and diastolic blood pressure.

 Low blood pressure, or hypotension, is not as easy to define as it is usually relative to a person’s normal blood pressure reading, and varies between different people.
 It generally refers to a blood pressure below an average of about 90/60 mmHg.

 According to the Heart Foundation, the diagnosis of high blood pressure should be based on multiple blood pressure measurements taken on separate occasions.

 It is recommended that you do not smoke or drink caffeine-containing drinks for 2 hours before having your blood pressure monitored, as this can cause an increase in your readings.

 Self-monitoring of blood pressure in your own environment or ambulatory monitoring of blood pressure is also used to help diagnose high blood pressure.
 For ambulatory blood pressure monitoring, you wear a portable automatic blood pressure machine for 24 hours while going about your usual daily routine.
 Variations in blood pressure are normal and may occur depending on where and when the blood pressure is taken.

 Some people who have raised blood pressure readings taken at the doctor’s surgery actually have acceptable levels outside the surgery, when under normal stress levels.
 This is known as ‘white-coat’ hypertension.